HaydenCar/Parallel-Zombies/README.md

-# ZombiesAutomata
+# Parallel-Zombies
-This is a 3rd Year Parallel Programming project based on "When Zombies Attack - Munz, Hudea, Smith".
-This will be made using C and PThreads.
+This is a piece of Parallel Programming work based on "When Zombies Attack - Munz, Hudea, Smith".
+Made using C and PThreads.

+### Commands to run code:
+- `make`
+- `./parallel`